itcon-pty-au/typingmind-cloud-backup/README.md

 3.  **Install V3**: Load the V3 extension URL: `https://itcon-pty-au.github.io/typingmind-cloud-backup/s3-v3.js`.
 4.  **Configure**: Open the **Sync** modal.
 Your previous settings should be pre-filled.
 Enter your **Encryption Key** again and click **Save**.
 5.  **Verify**: The first sync will begin.
 You can monitor its progress in the browser console (enable logging for more detail) and by using the **Sync Diagnostics** panel.

+### Understanding the V3 File Structure

+To help you safely clean up old files from previous versions, here is a breakdown of the file structure used by V3 in your S3 bucket.
+Any files or folders not matching this structure are likely from an older version and can be removed.

+- **`metadata.json`**: This is the most critical file for synchronization.
+It acts as the central index for all your data, tracking every item's sync status, version, and deletions (tombstones).
+It resides at the root of your bucket.
+- **/`items`/**: This directory contains the actual encrypted data for every individual item in your TypingMind application (chats, settings, etc.).
+Each item is stored as a separate file within this folder.
+- **/`backups`/**: This directory holds all your on-demand snapshots and automatic daily backups.
+  - Each backup is stored in its own sub-folder (e.g., `backups/s-my-snapshot-20231027T120000/` or `backups/typingmind-backup-20231027/`).
+  - Inside each backup folder, you will find a copy of `metadata.json` and an `items/` directory, representing the state of your data at the time of the backup.

+Any other files or folders at the root of your bucket, are no longer used by V3 and can be safely deleted once you have successfully migrated.

 ## ☁️ Cloud Storage Setup